Skip to Main Content

 • Some campaign-specific imagery and language.
 You’ve inspired your donors to give by sharing a great story and a compelling appeal.
 Include callbacks to the campaign that inspired your donor to give—it will create a great sense of continuity for your supporters.
 Include a photo of one of your clients, reference their impact, and tie it all back to the appeal that prompted the gift in the first place.

 • Your donor’s transaction details.
-While including celebratory language and impact statements in your receipt is important, it’s important to remember it’s still a receipt.
-Be sure you include your supporter’s donation details so they can keep track of their gift.
+While including celebratory language and impact statements in your receipt is important, remember it’s still a receipt.
+Be sure to include your supporter’s donation details so they can keep track of their gift.

 • A next step.
-The minutes and hours after someone makes a donation is the best time to ask them to do you a favor.
-This is because of a neat psychological phenomenon called The Benjamin Franklin Effect.
-When you do a favor for someone, you will find yourself liking that person more—after all, would you really do a favor for someone you didn’t like?
+The minutes and hours after someone donates is the best time to ask them to do you a favor.
+This is because of a neat psychological phenomenon called The Benjamin Franklin effect.
+When you do a favor for someone, you will find yourself liking that person more—after all, would you do a favor for someone you didn’t like?
 Use that to your advantage!
-Ask your donor to answer a quick survey, watch a video, follow you on Facebook, or do something else that’s quick and easy.
+Ask them to complete a quick donor survey, watch a video, follow you on Facebook, or do something else quick and easy.
 Just don’t ask them for another gift!

 • Thank You for Your Generosity!